 As you can see a Bernoulli distribution is a special case of a binomial distribution with m being 1.

 A Poisson distribution has only one statistical parameter like a Bernoulli distribution.
-This parameter is often called, λ (termed ‘rate’ parameter).
+This parameter is often called, λ (termed the ‘rate’ parameter).
 We can formally write a count trait following a Poisson distribution as:

 y ~Poissonλ